COSC3020/fibonacci-invariants-JacobMorgan3/README.md

 your answer to this markdown file.

 ### Answer
-A good invariant would be that n is always greater or equal to zero.
-This helps us with our base case, and show that we have a terminating condition for our function.
+A good invariant would be that the first two numbers: 0 and 1 are already evaluated to be there fibonacci numbers. with each iteration of the loop we can calculate the the new fibonacci number by using the last two.
+This is a good choice as an invariant because it allows us to prove that our algorithm works.